 To estimate your maximum heart rate, subtract your age from 220.2 If you don’t have a heart rate monitor or your indoor bike doesn’t tell you your heart rate, aim for a pace that makes you feel out of breath but make sure you’re still able to hold a conversation.

-HIIT cycling workouts can help improve your cardiovascular health to help your body burn more calories.
+HIIT cycling workouts can help improve your cardiovascular health to help your body burn more calories while trying to cycle for weight loss.
 You can swap out one of your regular rides for a HIIT session or tack on a HIIT ride to the end of a moderate one.

 For HIIT cycling workouts, you’ll need to bike at a pace that’s 70 to 90% of your maximum heart rate.
 The structure of these sessions should be short bursts of cycling at an intense pace with alternating intervals of low-intensity riding.
 Repeat the pattern for 20 to 30 minutes.